-- 25.5 The report of the Exigency Review Committee shall be submitted to the President within seventy-five calendar days of the date of the President's letter to the Faculty Association informing it of the financial exigency. - 25.6 Following the review of the report or the expiration of the time limit (referred to in Article 25.5), the President shall forward to the Chair of the Faculty Association a written statement setting forth: - 25.6.1 whether a financial exigency exists; - 25.6.2 the total deficiency expressed in monetary terms; - 25.6.3 the portion, expressed in monetary terms, which is to be borne by reduction in the number of academic staff; - 25.6.4 the portion to be borne by each academic unit, as determined in Article 25.7. - 25.7 25.7.1 A deficiency, expressed in monetary terms, shall be allocated on a proportional basis to the following academic units: - 1.
+- 25.5 The report of the Exigency Review Committee shall be submitted to the President within seventy-five calendar days of the date of the President's letter to the Faculty Association informing it of the financial exigency. - 25.6 Following the review of the report or the expiration of the time limit (referred to in Article 25.5), the President shall forward to the Chair of the Faculty Association a written statement setting forth: - 25.6.1 whether a financial exigency exists; - 25.6.2 the total deficiency expressed in monetary terms; - 25.6.3 the portion, expressed in monetary terms, which is to be borne by reduction in the number of academic staff: - 25.6.4 the portion to be borne by each academic unit, as determined in Article 25.7. - 25.7 A deficiency, expressed in monetary terms, shall be allocated on a proportional basis to the following academic units: - 1.
 Faculty of Arts - 2.
 Faculty of Business Administration - 3.
 Centre for Continuing Education - 4.
 Faculty of Education - 5.
 Faculty of Engineering and Applied Science - 6.
 Faculty of Fine Arts - 7.
 Faculty of Graduate Studies and Research - 8.
 Faculty of Kinesiology and Health Studies - 9.
-The Library - 10.
+Faculty of Nursing - 10.
 Faculty of Science - 11.
 Faculty of Social Work - 12.
-Institut français - Note 1: Academic staff members not included in the above lists shall be included in the area in which they hold academic rank. - Note 2: By agreement between the University and the Faculty Association, any of the above units may be combined for purposes of this Article. - 25.7.2 The formula for allocating the deficiency shall be:
+Institut français - 13.
+Johnson-Shoyama Graduate School of Public Policy - 14.
+The Library - Note 1: Academic staff members not included in the above lists shall be included in the area in which they hold academic rank. - Note 2: By agreement between the University and the Faculty Association, any of the above units may be combined for purposes of this Article. - 25.7.2 The formula for allocating the deficiency shall be:

-Number of established academic Total expressed in Total expressed in staff positions in the monetary terms to be monetary terms to be unit. Х borne by reduction in = borne by reduction of Total number of the number of academic staff established academic academic staff positions in the unit staff positions positions
+Number of established academic Total expressed in Total expressed in staff positions in the monetary terms to be monetary terms to be unit.
+X borne by reduction in = borne by reduction of Total number of the number of academic staff academic staff positions in the unit established academic positions staff positions